BAP Almirante Grau (1906)

 BAP Almirante Grau was a scout cruiser of the Peruvian Navy, the lead ship of its class.
 Along with its sister ship Coronel Bolognesi, Almirante Grau was one of Peru's two most powerful warships for the first half of the twentieth century.
-The ship was named for Miguel Grau Seminario, naval hero of the country.
+The ship was named for Miguel Grau Seminario, a naval hero of the country.

 Historical data

 Background

 During the presidency of Marshal Ramón Castilla, the Peruvian Navy was considered one of the most powerful in America, but as a consequence of the Pacific War warships were lost in action or sunk by their crews to prevent them from being captured by the enemy.

-In order to remedy this situation, Peru acquired a couple of transports: Vilcanota (1884) and Perú (1885).
-In 1888, the cruise ship Lima arrived in Callao, acquired during the conflict with Chile and retained by The United Kingdom during the conflict.
+To remedy this situation, Peru acquired a couple of transports: Vilcanota (1884) and Perú (1885).
+In 1888, the cruiser Lima arrived in Callao, acquired during the conflict with Chile and retained by The United Kingdom during the conflict.
 In the following years, the Chalaco and Constitución (1894) and Iquitos (1905) transports were incorporated; however, already well into the 20th century, several of these units were decommissioned.
-Also at this time, Peru was facing conflicts with Chile and Ecuador, which motivated the patriotic boards to raise money to acquire new naval units.
+Also at this time, Peru was facing conflicts with Chile and Ecuador, which motivated the patriotic, board to raise money to acquire new naval units.

 Construction and arrival in Peru

-In 1904, the Peruvian president José Pardo y Barreda authorized the acquisition of the two twin cruisers, which would bear the names Almirante Grau and BAP Coronel Bolognesi, commissioning the English company Vickers Sons Armstrong & Maxim Limited its construction, which was carried out in the shipyards of Barrow in Furness.
+In 1904, the Peruvian president José Pardo y Barreda authorized the acquisition of the two twin cruisers, which would bear the names Almirante Grau and BAP Coronel Bolognesi, commissioning the English company Vickers Sons Armstrong & Maxim Limited for their construction, which was carried out in the shipyards of Barrow in Furness.

-The Admiral Grau was launched on March 27, 1906, and sailed in convoy together with the Coronel Bolognesi to the port of Callao, arriving on August 10 of 1907.
+The Admiral Grau was launched on 27 March 1906, and sailed in convoy together with the Coronel Bolognesi to the port of Callao, arriving on 10 August 1907.

 "Colonel Bolognesi" and her twin were for many years the pride of the Peruvian Navy.
 Its construction had been supervised by Rear Admiral Melitón Carvajal Ambulodegui, who would be the architect of the reconstruction of the Peruvian fleet.
-Both units still featured many elements of the protected cruiser, but were more robust, better armed and had greater range than the slightly slower contemporary British scouts.
+Both units still featured many elements of the protected cruiser, but were more robust, better armed and, had greater range than the slightly slower contemporary British scouts.

-The Grau class turned out to be excellent units, although they periodically had to undergo revision and maintenance work, and for half a century they were the most well known ships of the Peruvian Navy.
+The Grau class became excellent units.
+Although they periodically had to undergo revision and maintenance work, for half a century, they were the most well-known ships of the Peruvian Navy.
 Of the various partial modernizations to which they were subjected during their operational life, the most significant was the one carried out in 1935 with the emplacement of several anti-aircraft weapons.
 During World War II, the bridge was rebuilt and the traditional mast was replaced by a tripod one.